 - Include sections for customization (for instance, a section to adjust pain points)

-- Add a call-to-action that aligns with the next step in your funnel
+- Add a call-to-action that aligns with the next step in your funnel.

 - Use clear visuals like charts or infographics